- About Pakistan

 Pakistan’s people and traditions reflect a mixture of many varied cultural influences.
 Although the modern Pakistani state was founded in 1947, it is home to one of the earliest known human civilizations, the Indus Valley civilization, dating back at least 5000 years.

-Pakistan is administratively divided into four provinces: Punjab, Sindh, Khyber Pakhtunkhwa and Baluchistan. the federal capital of Islamabad and seven Federally Administered Tribal Areas (FATA).
+Pakistan is administratively divided into four provinces: Punjab, Sindh, Khyber Pakhtunkhwa and Baluchistan, Federal Capital Territory of Islamabad and seven Federally Administered Tribal Areas (FATA).
 In addition, Pakistan administers one part of the disputed territory of Kashmir, known as Pakistan Administer Kashmir (PAK) and the Northern Areas.
 Punjab is Pakistan’s most populous province and produces a significant proportion of agricultural output.
 Khyber Pakhtunkhwa produces many varieties of citrus and dry fruits, as well as timber.
 To the south, Sindh is also known for its agricultural output and its capital Karachi is Pakistan’s largest city and port, and it’s industrial and financial hub.
 Baluchistan is the largest province in terms of size but is the least populated.
 Although largely covered by desert, Baluchistan is rich in natural resources and contains Pakistan’s largest natural gas reserves.

 Pakistan has taken positive strides in recent years to alleviate core development challenges.
 Nevertheless, the stresses of an economy under pressure, poverty, gender inequality, inequities and the demands of sustainable development remain, and have been exacerbated by both natural disasters and crises.
 The recurring large-scale floods, earthquakes, droughts, and landslides are all external shocks which have impacted on the people, their livelihoods as well as on national infrastructure.
 The floods of 2010 affected more than 18 million people and caused an estimated $10 billion in damages.
 They were followed by heavy monsoon rains in September 2011, which affected some 9.7 million people in Sindh and Balochistan.
 Natural disasters have disproportionately affected the excluded and the vulnerable.
-The economy has shown resilience despite the heavy cost of the struggle against extremism and terrorism.
+The economy has shown resilience despite the heavy cost of the struggle against conflict.

 The 18th Amendment which strengthens provincial economic and political power, represents a landmark in the history of the country, both on the political front, as well as in terms of governance reforms.
 This amendment garnered cross-cutting political support and has ushered in a new era in the political, governance and development realms, with changes that are broad in scope.
 Not since the framing of the Constitution itself has there been a more significant reform, and of a comparably sweeping nature.